boldflight/BibleConverter/test_EPUB/output/jer.md

 Their enemies who did this said, ‘We are not liable for punishment!
 For those people have sinned against the Lord, their true pasture.
 They have sinned against the Lord in whom their ancestors trusted.’

+[8] “People of Judah, get out of Babylon quickly!
 Leave the land of Babylonia!
 Be the first to depart.
 Be like the male goats that lead the herd.